nembrinj/protofablab/2025/projects/Group103/README.md

 ## Outlook: The Perfect Implementation

 Although our implementation had all functionality with some little quirks, it is only a prototype and we are only students, not experts.
 We want to give an outlook hinting at what could be, if such project was truly implemented with the right team and time.
-Already, if we ourselves, would put some further time into, given that we gained a lot of knowledge and skills, we could think of many adaptations.
+Already, if we ourselves, would put some further time into, given that we gained a lot of knowledge and skills throughout this course, we could think of many adaptations.

 On the software side, perception and navigation could be made more robust and precise.
 More stable blob detection, improved color calibration, and tighter coupling with spatial information from the LIDAR could reduce false detections and enable more controlled movement behavior on stage.
 In a full on pro version Blob Detection could be combined with the LIDAR map, inducing the LEDs position on a scanned map, from the detected blobs and the cameras known perspective.